gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Join us for a spell?"

 As if summoned by his name,
-the old turtle had appeared on the other side of the square.
+the old tortoise had appeared on the other side of the square.
 He squinted and returned Mama Roo's wave as he came over to join them.
 "Evening, Mama Roo.